-Visitors to GRAMMY Museum Mississippi often ask us “Why Cleveland?”
+Visitors to GRAMMY Museum® Mississippi often ask us “Why Cleveland?”
 Our Museum was inspired by the original GRAMMY Museum® located in Los Angeles, California, the second largest city in the United States.
-For many visitors, it’s surprising that a town as small and rural as Cleveland, Mississippi is home to the second GRAMMY Museum in the world.
+For many would be visitors, it’s surprising that a town as small and rural as Cleveland, Mississippi, is home to the second GRAMMY Museum in the world.
 Until they have explored our exhibits and our Mississippi Gallery, visitors don’t know that Mississippi, more notably the Mississippi Delta, has one of the richest musical histories and lasting legacies of any place on Earth.

 Because without Mississippi... there would be no American music.

-Bob Santelli, Music Historian and Executive Director at the GRAMMY Museum® at L.A.
-Live.
+Bob Santelli, Music Historian and Founding Executive Director at GRAMMY Museum® at L.A.
+Live